ubigu/ilmakalu-v2/documentation/init_datasets.md

 * subdivide Corine geometries (to ease grid processing step)
 * compute land cover data in grid cells
 * compute land cover aggregate for Corine main classes (1, 2, ..., 5)
+* compute land and water aggregate ha-areas

+Execute file against the database: `sql/urban_zones_and_land_use.sql`

+Result table: `data.clc`

+Compare table: `grid_globals.clc`

+Intermediate tables are generated in `data` -schema during SQL process, and they are currently preserved.

+N.B.
+All the columns in `grid_globals.clc` can not be generated, due to source material difference (Corine).

-# Municipality specific data enrichment (Corine)
+# Other municipality specific data enrichment

-Municipality specific land cover data aggregate is computed with provided SQL.
+Municipality specific other data processing is described below.

 ## Travel time from grid cell to nearest center (via road)